 Scott, a man who liked to read about psychology, said, “First, I want to tell you that what you’re doing takes guts.
 I can tell you’re honestly seeking.”

 “Yes, he is,” said Sandy California.
 Sandy had become my best cruising bud.
 She had confided that, like me, she was disappointed that it wasn't a real Christian singles cruise.
 She had felt misled by AllChristianCruises.com.

 Scott went on: “It’s hard for us men to surrender.
 We’re taught to be self-sufficient, that we shouldn’t need anyone, that real men don’t cry and all these lies.
 You don’t want to surrender; life is good, so why change it?”

 That sounded about right.

 “But yet everywhere we went," Sandy jumped in, "whether it was Haiti or Jamaica, somebody who knew Jesus started a conversation with this man about Jesus.
 So you may think he’s here for an interview, but it’s not a coincidence that every single person in Jamaica and Haiti that we talked to decided to tell him about Jesus.”

 Someone in the middle bench of the chapel asked if I had ever been led into salvation.
-Everyone had their own angle to try.
+Everyone had their own angle to try on me.